 Sunday Morning Worship

 With the Corona virus outbreak, we are living in unprecedented times.
-Church leadership is evaluating the risks and determining whether or not to have worship service on a week to week basis.
+Church leadership is continuously re-evaluating the risks and adjusting our service/events as need be.

-We are working to balance health concerns with the need to come together as a community both to worship God and comfort each other.
+Please bear with us and check our Facebook page for the latest updates as we are now in a yellow micro-cluster zone and things can change often.
+We will continue to work to balance health concerns with the need to come together as a community both to worship God and comfort each other.
 Church council is checking in with "high risk" members to help with any needs they may have.
 If you are able to help, please do.
-Please contact firstname.lastname@example.org with any questions, offers to help or if you have already checked in on someone/know of a need.
+Please contact email@example.com with any questions, offers to help or if you have already checked in on someone/know of a need.

 Please remember that, like you, Salem still has financial obligations to meet during this time.
 If you are able, please mail in your pledge or donate online.
 We have temporarily moved our "donate" button to our main web page to make it easier to find.